-While various parties to this proceeding challenge the validity of the one-lump presumption, none even purports to present evidence that would satisfy the two-part test set for the Board should treat this failure of proof as dispositive and dismiss all claims for relief stemming from complaints about the vertical elements of the proposed transaction.
+While various parties to this proceeding challenge the validity of the one-lump presumption, none even purports to present evidence that would satisfy the two-part test set forth above.
+The Board should treat this failure of proof as dispositive and dismiss all claims for relief stemming from complaints about the vertical elements of the proposed transaction.